Dual Contribution: Method and Data Resource

 The paper proposes a novel architecture (AtomLenz) and training framework (ProbKT* + Edit-Correction) to solve the problem of Optical Chemical Structure Recognition (OCSR) in data-sparse domains.
-It also releases a curated, relabeled dataset of hand-drawn molecules to support this task.
+As a secondary projection, it serves as a Resource paper by releasing a curated, relabeled dataset of hand-drawn molecules explicitly bound to atom-level bounding box annotations.

 Optical Chemical Structure Recognition (OCSR) is critical for digitizing chemical literature and lab notes.
-However, existing methods face two main limitations:
+However, existing methods face three main limitations:

-1. Generalization: They struggle with sparse or stylistically unique domains, such as hand-drawn images.
+1. Generalization Limits: They struggle with sparse or stylistically unique domains, such as hand-drawn images, where massive datasets for pretraining are unavailable.

-2. Annotation Cost: “Atom-level” methods (which detect individual atoms/bonds) require expensive bounding box annotations, which are rarely available for real-world data like hand sketches.
+2. Annotation Cost: “Atom-level” methods (which detect individual atoms and bonds) require expensive bounding box annotations, which are rarely available for real-world sketch data.

-3. Lack of Localization: “Image-to-SMILES” methods (like DECIMER) work well but fail to provide interpretability or localization of atoms in the original image.
+3. Lack of Interpretability/Localization: Pure “Image-to-SMILES” models (like DECIMER) work well but fail to localize the atoms or bonds in the original image, limiting human-in-the-loop review and mechanistic interpretability.

-• Edit-Correction Mechanism: A strategy that generates pseudo-labels by finding the smallest graph edit distance between the predicted graph and the ground truth SMILES, enabling fine-tuning on rare atom types.
+• Graph Edit-Correction: Generates pseudo-labels by solving for the minimum graph edit distance between the model’s predicted output graph and the ground-truth SMILES graph, which forces fine-tuning on less frequent atom types.

-The authors evaluated the model on domain adaptation and data efficiency:
+The authors evaluated the model specifically on domain adaptation and sample efficiency, treating hand-drawn molecules as the primary low-data target distribution:

-• Pretraining: Trained on ~214k synthetic images from ChEMBL (generated via RDKit).
+• Pretraining: Initially trained on ~214k synthetic images from ChEMBL explicitly labeled with bounding boxes (generated via RDKit).

-• Target Domain: Fine-tuned on the Brinkhaus hand-drawn dataset (4,070 images) using only SMILES supervision.
+• Target Domain Adaptation: Fine-tuned on the Brinkhaus hand-drawn dataset (4,070 images) using purely SMILES supervision.

 • Evaluation Sets:

-• Atom Localization set: 1,000 synthetic images with bbox annotations
+• Atom Localization set: 1,000 synthetic images to evaluate precise bounding box capabilities.

-• Baselines: Compared against DECIMER (v2.2), Img2Mol, MolScribe, ChemGrapher, and OSRA.
+• Baselines: Compared against leading OCSR methods, including DECIMER (v2.2), Img2Mol, MolScribe, ChemGrapher, and OSRA.

-• SOTA Performance: The ensemble ChemExpert (combining AtomLenz and DECIMER) achieved state-of-the-art accuracy on both hand-drawn (63.5%) and ChemPix (51.8%) test sets.
+• SOTA Ensemble Performance: The ChemExpert module (combining AtomLenz and DECIMER) achieved state-of-the-art accuracy on both hand-drawn (63.5%) and ChemPix (51.8%) test sets.

 Reproducibility Details